DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       trajectories should also no longer contain np.nan as a position value. agent_types_full : pandas.Series
       A pandas series with :math:`(N_{agents, full})` entries, that records the type of the agents for the considered sample.
-The columns should correspond to the columns in **path_full** and include all columns of **agent_types**.
+The indices should correspond to the columns in **path_full** and include all columns of **agent_types**.
     '''